Muhamed404/Vprofile-App-CI/README.md

 Notifications: Slack

-This pipeline ensures that every code change undergoes rigorous automated checks, leading to a high-quality and reliable Vprofile application artifact ready for further deployment.
+This pipeline ensures that every code change undergoes rigorous automated checks, leading to a high-quality and reliable Vprofile application artifact ready for further deployment